Toric Lens Implant Dallas

 The TORIC lens allows your surgeon to clear your vision at the time of Cataract surgery and also reduce or eliminate astigmatism.
 With the Toric Lens, there is no need for additional surgeries or eyewear to address the astigmatism problem.
 The Acrysof Toric lens implant has been shown in clinical studies to provide good uncorrected distance vision in patients who have undergone cataract surgery.

 What are the Disadvantages of the Toric Lens?

 The TORIC lens is a mono-focal lens and can only correct vision at one specific distance.
 For most patients, it is aimed in the distance and reading glasses are required for near and intermediate vision.
 Rarely, the lens may rotate, which may require a realigning procedure, Limbal relaxing incisions, LASIK or PRK.

 What to expect after Toric Lens implant?

-The Toric IOL (intraoccular lens) corrects astigmatism and far vision may be better if the astigmatism is corrected.
+The Toric IOL (intraocular lens) corrects astigmatism and far vision may be better if the astigmatism is corrected.
 Near vision is not corrected with a Toric IOL and you may require reading glasses.
+An intraocular lens that fixes near, intermediate and far distance, known as a trifocal is the Alcon PanOptix lens.
 An IOL that can fix near, far and intermediate vision would be a ReSTOR lens.
 The Toric lens will work better at correcting for astigmatism than a Limbal Relaxing Incision would and can correct higher levels of astigmatism.

 In a recent study, 97% of patients had good vision (20/40) at far distances and 95-99% said in a study that they would choose the Toric lens again.